Zell am See in Summer

-Picture this: You are surrounded a breathtaking panorama- the summer days are long; the sun is glistening off Lake Zell and the mountain air is refreshing.
+Picture this: You are surrounded by the most breathtaking panorama- the summer days are long; the sun is glistening off Lake Zell and the mountain air is refreshing.
 The snow has melted and made way for the wildflowers and grass covering the slopes- but the adventures have not ended.
-Discover amazing summer activities- hiking, biking, golfing or water sports on Lake Zell!
+Discover the adventures- hiking, biking, golfing or water sports when you visit Zell am See in Summer!

 Visit the Zell am See Altstadt